quru/qis/doc/image_help.md

 image using the [tmp](#option_tmp) option.

-In QIS v1 the use of templates was optional, and a small number of fixed system settings provided fall-back values for image format, colorspace, and caching time.
+In QIS v1 the use of templates was optional, and a small number of fixed system settings provided fall-back values for image format, colorspace, and client caching time.

 As of QIS v2 a template is always used when an image is generated.
 If no [tmp](#option_tmp) parameter is given then the system's [default template](#defaults) is used to provide the